JensVisbech/JensVisbech.github.io/index.md

 * **Visbech, J**, Engsig-Karup, AP, Bingham, HB.
 Efficient computation of the linear radiation problem using a spectral element method.
 Proceedings of IWWWFB37.
 2022.
 Available on [ResearchGate](https://www.researchgate.net/publication/360261450_Efficient_Computation_of_the_Linear_Radiation_Problem_using_a_Spectral_Element_Method).

+### Other published work
+* Schou, A, **Visbech, J**, Engsig-Karup, AP.
+Estimating Hydrodynamic Coefficients for Floating Offshore Structures from Movement Data Using Physics-Informed Neural Networks.
+Preprint on arXiv (2607.04967).
+2026.
+Available on [arXiv](https://arxiv.org/abs/2607.04967).

 # Conference participations
 | Year | Name | Location | Title of talk(s) | Link(s) |